Annual Town Assembly - Local Democracy

 Top Killing it Off

 Unfortunately, Penistone Town Council is trying hard to make the Annual Assembly disappear.
-That is a fact, not conjecture.
-At one assembly the Chair told the meeting that, "... although it is a statutory requirement, the Council wished to stop holding the Annual Assembly 'because of the lack of public interest'."
-Yes, they have admitted it!
-Myself and others remarked at the time that there would be much more support from residents if the event was advertised properly.
-In 2024, not even the Statutory Notice was posted.
+That is fact, not conjecture.
+At one public assembly the Chair actually told the meeting that, "... although it is a statutory requirement, the Council would like to stop holding the Annual Assembly 'because of the lack of public interest'."
+Yes, they admitted it in front of witnesses!
+Myself and others remarked at the time that there could be much more support from residents if the event was advertised properly.
+In 2024, not even the Statutory Notice was displayed.
+Such actions ought to go to prosecution.

 It highlights PTC's attitude to public engagement meetings but also begs these three questions: